 All three Ice Age runs — 50-mile, 50k and Half Marathon — take you through scenic, historic and geologically fascinating areas.
 You’ll run in dense deciduous forests, under tall pines, over rocky ridges and across open prairies – and see lakes, kettles, kames, erratics and other natural features left when the glaciers finally retreated from Wisconsin more than 10,000 years ago.
-The ultra courses pass by sites that provide a glance into the lives of the area’s first settlers and climb Bald Bluff, a place revered by Native Americans and the location of the Black Hawk War, the last major Indian war in Wisconsin.
-(Included among the 3,500 soldiers who camped beside the bluff were two future US Presidents, Abraham Lincoln and Zachary Taylor.)
+The ultra courses pass by sites that provide a glance into the lives of the area’s first settlers and ascend Bald Bluff, a place revered by Native Americans and the location of the Black Hawk War, the last major Indian war in Wisconsin.
+(Among the 3,500 soldiers who camped beside the bluff were two future US Presidents, Abraham Lincoln and Zachary Taylor.)

 And if you like fast company, you’ll find it at Ice Age.
 In 2014, Max King from Bend, Oregon ran the 50-mile race in 5:41 (6:50/mile pace!), smashing our 26-year old course record by 12 minutes.
 That same year, Kaci Lickteig (2016 Western States champion) bettered the women’s CR by four minutes, running 6:41.
 All in all, four runners clocked under six hours that year, which is remarkable since only five other runners had run sub-6s in the preceding 32 years.

-Personally, I’ve been involved with the race in one way or another since the mid 1990s — first as a volunteer, then as a runner (8 50-mile finishes) and, for the past eight years, as race director.
-Among my goals as RD is to uphold the race’s reputation as a well-organized, well-marked and competitive race while also preserving the old-school vibe that distinguishes this race from the multitude of others that fill today’s ultrarunning calendar.
+Personally, I’ve been involved with the race in one way or another since the mid 1990s — first as a volunteer, then as a runner (8 50-mile finishes) and, for the past nine years, as race director.
+Among my goals as RD is to uphold the race’s reputation as a well-organized, well-marked and competitive race while also preserving the old-school vibe that distinguishes this race from the others that fill today’s ultrarunning calendar.

-We’re glad you choose Ice Age — and look forward to greeting you at the finish line!
+We look forward to greeting you at the finish line!

 Jeff Mallach, Race Director